nicolastonon/tZq-TMVA-code/COMBINE/README_Combine.txt

 4) 'Create_Script_Datacard_Generation.cc' generates the scripts to create datacards either to perform the template fit, or to obtain postfit distributions of all input variables, or to get both.
 It will also ask you if you want to include the systematics, what is your signal (tZq/ttZ/both), and in what region you want to obtain the postfit distributions of input variables.
+- Compile code via Makefile :
+# make

-- In the code, you can change the path of the histogram file the datacards will point to.
+- NB : in the source code you can modify the variable list (if you're interested in getting postfit distributions of the BDT variables), the datacard name, etc.
-- Make sure the variable list (for postfit distributions) is up-to-date !!
-- Compile code & execute it :
-# g++ Create_Script_Datacard_Generation.cc -o Create_Script_Datacard_Generation.exe `root-config --cflags --glibs`

-5) The created script 'Create_Script_Datacard_Generation.exe' automatically generates the appropriate datacards & combines them into 'COMBINED_datacard_suffix' :
+5) The created script 'Create_Script_Datacard_Generation.exe' asks input from the user to automatically create a script which will generate the desired datacard :
 # ./Create_Script_Datacard_Generation.exe

-6) The 2 created scripts 'Generate... .sh' generate combined datacards either for the template it or to get postfit distributions of input vars :
+6) The created script 'Generate... .sh' generates a combined datacard 'COMBINED_datacard_suffix' (either for the template it or to get postfit distributions of input vars) :
 # ./Generate... .exe

 - NB : could also use directly the 'Generate_Datacards.py' script to generate manually the single datacard you want, with this syntax :